 On Return Home

 If you have visited an area where there is the risk of malaria, you must continue taking your malaria medication for the time suggested by your doctor — this varies with different types of medication.
-If you become ill with a fever — anything up to 1 year after your return — you must tell your GP that you have travelled to a malarious country.
+If you become ill with a fever — anything up to 1 year after your return — you must tell your health care professional that you have travelled to a malarious country.

 Note: This information is designed to complement and not replace the relationship that exists with your existing family doctor or travel health professional.
 Please discuss your travel health requirements with your regular family doctor or practice nurse.